 Key takeaways:

-~ Understanding your genetic variants can help you understand your reaction to medications.
+- Understanding your CYP genetic variants can help you understand your reaction to medications and guide conversations with your doctor.

-The CYP (cytochrome) family of genes codes for multiple enzymes that interact with prescription medications, hormones, toxins, and fatty acids.
-This family of enzymes is important in breaking down medications in a process known as phase I detoxification.
+The CYP450 (cytochrome 450) family of genes encodes enzymes that interact with prescription medications, hormones, toxins, and fatty acids.
+This family of enzymes includes CYP2C8, which is important in a process known as phase I detoxification, converting substances to be more easily excreted from the body.
 Genetic variants that alter how these enzymes work are responsible for varied individual responses to medications.

 Let’s take a look first at the role CYP2C8 plays in breaking down polyunsaturated fats and then go into the medications and toxicants impacted by the gene.